Marlon Brando

 Marlon Brando Jr. (April 3, 1924 – July 1, 2004) was an American actor.
-Considered one of the most influential actors of the 20th century, he received numerous accolades throughout his career, which spanned six decades, including two Academy Awards, two Golden Globe Awards, one Cannes Film Festival Award and three British Academy Film Awards.
-Brando was also an activist for many causes, notably the civil rights movement and various Native American movements.
-Having studied with Stella Adler in the 1940s, he is credited with being one of the first actors to bring the Stanislavski system of acting, and method acting, to mainstream audiences.
+Widely regarded as one of the greatest and most influential actors in the history of cinema, Brando received numerous accolades throughout his career, which spanned six decades, including two Academy Awards, two Golden Globe Awards, a Cannes Film Festival Award, three British Academy Film Awards, and an Emmy Award.
+Brando is credited with being one of the first actors to bring the Stanislavski system of acting and method acting to mainstream audiences.